16. ON ISLAMIC PHILOSOPHY

-The treatment continues with sects of Hinduism.
+The Dabistan continues with a version of Hindu sects.
 Included is one of the earliest historical accounts of the Sikhs.
 Also covered are Judaism, Islam, Christianity, Tibetan Buddhism, Sufism, the falasifa (Muslim philosophers), and the eclectic sect of Akbar known as Din-i-Ilahi.
 Other more obscure sects are described.
-The chapter on Judaism is of interest for the information obtained from Sarmad, an Iranian Jew converted to Islam, whose career ended in fatal friction with Sunni Muslim theologians (From Oppression to Freedom, pp. 118, 122ff.).
+The chapter on Judaism is of interest for the information obtained from Sarmad, an Iranian Jew converted to Islam, whose career ended in fatal friction with Sunni Muslim theologians (From Oppression to Freedom, pp. 118, 122ff).
 The author of the Dabistan was decidedly liberal by the standards of his time, and refers to numerous interviews he conducted with representatives of different religions and sects.
 He notably defends the universal outlook of Akbar.
 Whatever bizarre elements are included in the Dabistan, the range is unusual.

 A more eccentric text, associated with the Kaivan school, is the Desatir.
 The author is unknown.
-It has often been described as a forgery.
+The content has often been described as a forgery.
 This work credits composition to a “prophet” named as the Fifth Sasan, who is the last in a list of fifteen Persian prophets extolled by the Desatir.
 The first prophet is Mahabad, untraceable elsewhere, like subsequent names in the series.
 The seventh prophet is Hushang, a legendary Persian king.
 The eighth is his descendant Tahmurath, likewise celebrated in Iranian national history as known in many medieval accounts.
 Four other “prophets” are traceable via the Iranian national epic Shah-Nama (Book of Kings).
 The thirteenth prophet is Zardusht (Zarathushtra, or Zoroaster).
 The next is the First Sasan, apparently denoting the founder of the Sassanian dynasty.
-This “Mahabadian” tradition exhibits ishraqi themes, and has been regarded as an extension of the “ancient Persian wisdom” device employed by Suhrawardi.
+This “Mahabadian” tradition, exhibiting ishraqi themes, is regarded by some as an extension of the “ancient Persian wisdom” device employed by Suhrawardi.